EricssonResearch/dnt/doc/inispec.md

 * `pof pofobject` puts the packet in a reorder buffer based on its sequence number metadata, continues the actions on this pipeline when the ordering is okay
 * `readseq header` reads the sequence number from the given header into the packet metadata field (to be used by the `eliminate` and `pof` actions)
 * `readtstamp header` reads the timestamp from the given header into the packet metadata field (to be used by the `delay` action)
-* `replicate [object] pipeline1 [pipeline2] [AutoMIP=true]` makes copies of the packet and continues processing them on the given pipelines, which have to be defined in the *streams* section, this can create any number of branches; the first argument can optionally be the name of a Replicate object that stores statistics about the replication; this action is the last one in a pipeline; first argument is optionally a state object of type Replicate that counts the processed packets.
+* `replicate [object] pipeline1 [pipeline2]` makes copies of the packet and continues processing them on the given pipelines, which have to be defined in the *streams* section, this can create any number of branches; the first argument can optionally be the name of a Replicate object that stores statistics about the replication; this action is the last one in a pipeline; first argument is optionally a state object of type Replicate that counts the processed packets.
 * `send iface` sends out the packet on the given interface from the *interfaces* list
 * `seqgen generator` uses the given sequence generator object to set the sequence number metadata of the packet
 * `ttlcheck` drops the packet if the metadata TTL is 0